spatie/last-fm-now-playing/README.md

 $nowPlaying->getTrackInfo($lastFmUserName);
 ```

-If the specified user is currently playing a track you'll get backy and array with keys `artist`, `trackName` and `artwork`.
+If the specified user is currently playing a track you'll get backy and array with keys `artist`, `album`, `trackName`, `artwork` and `url`.
 The `getTrackInfo`-function will return `false` when a user is not currently playing a track.

 If something goes wrong an instance of `Spatie\NowPlaying\Exceptions\BadResponse` will be thrown.